On the total volume of the double hyperbolic space: Invariance properties

 where the second step uses polar coordinates to $g(P)$ in $\mathbb{R}^n$ and the last step is by Lemma~\ref{lemma_SDF_special}.
-So $\mu_h(P)=\mu_u(g(P))$.
-By Proposition~\ref{proposition_mu_u_invariant} $\mu_u(g(P))$ is invariant under isometry, so $\mu_h(P)$ is also invariant under isometry and agrees with the value $\mu_u(P)$ in the upper half-space model.
-This proves (1).
+So $\mu_h(P)=\mu(g(P))$.
+So by Proposition~\ref{proposition_mu_u_invariant}, $\mu_h(P)$ is also invariant under isometry.
+This proves (1) and finishes the proof. \end{proof}